ballerburg9005/llamara3/README.md

 Current State of Affairs and Demo
 =================================

-I just uploaded this today and was amidst rewriting code (broken) ... if you want to try an older version without behavior enforcer and Calendar, you can reach Llamara3 at this **XMPP handle: llamara3@pwned.life** (please message me if it stopped working).
+You can reach Llamara3 at this **XMPP handle: llamara3@pwned.life** (please message me if it stopped working).

-Some features in the diagram are still in the process of being implemented, but close to finished (punishments, behavior enforcer and Gcal).
+Some features in the diagram are still in the process of being implemented, but close to finished:

+1. Punishments and behavior enforcer are working, but slightly bugged and not fine-tuned
+2. Gcal fetching is done, but the tasks are not processed by additional logic

 Requirements
 ============